Xahidian/WebSHop-Ecommerce-Django-React/readme.md

 11. **Remove from Cart**
     - Buyers can remove items from their cart

 12. **Pay**
-    - Buyers see cart and can press "Pay"
+    - Buyers see cart and can press "Pay" (**You need to go back to the cart to see the updated price & again you can proceed to checkout, if you are agree with the new price**)
     - Validations:
       - Halt if price changes; notify user
-      - Halt if item unavailable; notify user
+      - Halt if item unavailable; notify user (**will show a toast message about the demanding quantity is unavailable**)
-      - On success, items marked as SOLD and added to buyer's purchased list
+      - On success, items marked as SOLD and added to buyer's purchased list (**The item should  be no longer available in the frontpage for buying and you can see the item in the buyer purchase list**)

 13. **Routing (SPA)**
     - Navigation through:
-      - `/` (Shop)
+      - `/`(Shop)
       - `/signup`
       - `/login`
       - `/account`